jamie-brannan/hundred-days-swiftui/ch03__startingSwiftUi/day020__notes.md

 }
 ```

-> If you want to fill in red the whole area behind the text, you should place the color into the ZStack – treat it as a whole view, all by itself:
+> If you want to **fill in red the whole area behind the text**, you should place the color into the ZStack – treat it as a whole view, all by itself:

 ```swift
   ZStack {